grame-cncm/inscore/readme.txt

 The GuidoEngine library is included in binary form in the lib/GuidoEngine/win32 folders.
 The binaries have been compiled with Visual C++ Version 10.
-You should check your environment compatibility and notably for the potential runtime issues.
+You should check your environment compatibility and notably for the potential runtime issues. libmicrohttpd is (not yet) required for windows (yet unsupported httpd object)

 >>>>>> Linux
 ----------------------------